If enough people ask a question I list it here. Use the search function on your PC - Ctrl-F or Mac - Command-F to find a particular word.

 Yes I only send out dry GBP.

-Only by special request.
-Please contact me for a price telling me where in the world you live as I will need to calculate postage costs.
+Only by very special request.
+Please contact me for a price before placing an order telling me where in the world you live as I will need to calculate postage costs.
 Please note that dry travels better because fresh is continually fermenting producing gasses and is wet so the package can be prone to leaks.
 I will need to triple bag it and try to ensure that any expansion is contained.
-You will need to accept responsibility for any extra postage should the package expand due to fermentation.
+You will need to accept responsibility for any extra postage should the package expand due to fermentation and pay by donation as I won't accept responsibility for packages being detained because they leaked or expanded and burst.
 Dry is also only 10% of the volume of fresh.

 Yes, as a traceable business I have no problem sending to either country and have shipped there regularly since 2007.